OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 ```

 ...which showcases another ugly aspect of our GC implementation: our core `Universe` class contains globals, core classes, basically all our roots.
-But MMTk needs access to those roots somehow, so we keep a pointer to our universe available for MMTk as a global static variable...
+But MMTk needs access to those roots somehow, so we keep a pointer to our universe available for MMTk as a global static variable, bypassing ownership rules of not having a mutable and immutable reference active at the same time...
 I'm not sure how to avoid this, to be honest.

 <a name="slots-first-mention"></a>
 Roots are reported as slots, which we call `SOMSlot`.
 To quote [the documentation](https://docs.mmtk.io/api/mmtk/vm/slot/trait.Slot.html):